end2endzone/end2endzone-hugo/content/blog/2015-03-15-how-to-make-a-time-lapse-video-with-free-tools-and-a-dslr-camera.md

   - Windows movie maker

 ---
-# <span id="Introduction">Introduction</span>
+# Introduction

-[Time-lapse photography][1] is a wonderful effect to make your images alive instead of static because you can make a plain (or almost boring) event and make it so much more dramatic.
+[Time-lapse photography](http://en.wikipedia.org/wiki/time-lapse_photography)&nbsp;is a wonderful effect to make your images alive instead of static because you can make a plain (or almost boring) event and make it so much more dramatic.
 However, it is something that usually needs a lot of time investment to get something acceptable.

 Considering my family was planning to decorate the Christmas tree during the weekend, I decided to take my camera and capture the whole event in a time-lapse video.<!--more-->